 The first sample point is at SD-1 as indicated on the site map.
-It was chosen as it collects storm water from Drainage Area B, with potential pollutants from the equipment repair area, container and chassis storage, reefer storage, and the fuel tank.
+It was chosen as it collects storm water from Drainage Area B, with potential pollutants from the equipment repair area, container, chassis, and reefer staging, and the fuel tank.

-The second sample point is at the west end of the

-trench drain (TD-1) as indicated on the site map.
-It was chosen as it represents Drainage Area A, with potential pollutants from the parking area, LCL and hazmat cargo area, and container storage.
+The second sample point is at the west end of the trench drain (TD-1) as indicated on the site map.
+It was chosen as it represents Drainage Area A, with potential pollutants from parking, auto ro-ro, LCL and hazmat staging, and a portion of the container staging area.